-Retail in Jersey
+Retail in Jersev

-The Retail in Jersey67 report was published in 2018 to consider the challenges facing retail in Jersey, as it is one of the largest industries in the island.
+The Retail in Jersey report was published in 2018 to consider the challenges facing retail in Jersey, as it is one of the largest industries in the island.
 The report's recommendations were all encompassing and prioritised the local growth of the sector in the years to come, be that through adjustments to retail tax or adapting existing infrastructure to increase consumerism.
 The Island Plan acknowledges the recommendations in the Retail in Jersey report and aims to prioritise the retail sector through:

-- identifying distinct areas, including the core retail area and town centre of St Helier and a defined centre for Les Quennevais, to help maintain and enhance retail vitality and viability; and ensure and enable complementary land uses and activities; - maintaining and improving the core retail area, St Helier town centre and Les Quennevais centre by supporting the development, refurbishment or extension of
+• identifying distinct areas, including the core retail area and town centre of St Helier and a defined centre for Les Quennevais, to help maintain and enhance retail

-64 Jersey Air Quality Strategy
+Jersey Air Quality Strategy